wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

    time_stamp = models.DateField(auto_now=True)
 ```

-## **Creating Our API**
+## Creating Our API

 API stands for Application Programming Interface.
 It is a set of protocols(rules) defined that tell you how to access and use data.
 For example, a REST API uses GET/POST/DELETE/PUT.
 These are the protocols of a REST API.
 An API allows you to access data in a database using HTTP requests.

-We will be creating two REST API's, TextMessage API and UserActivity API.
+We will be creating two REST APIs, TextMessage API and UserActivity API.
 Why use APIs?
 An API is important for making HTTP requests and make interacting with the database much easier.
 With APIs, we can make HTTP requests to our API endpoints and to use any JavaScript framework we choose.
 This makes our frontend choices flexible and easier to integrate.

 If you haven't done so already install the Django REST framework package by typing `pip install Django-rest-framework`.
 Then add the package to installed apps and run `python manage.py migrate` to register the changes in our database.

-## **Configuring Views**
+## Configuring Views

 The views file will be responsible for storing our functions.
 These functions will be able to render data, catch errors, enable us to make GET, POST, PUT, EDIT, and DELETE requests to our APIs.